 Condition reason: Prescribed condition under section 74 of the Environmental Planning and Assessment Regulation 2021.

-Child Care Centre Operation

-This consent does not authorise the fitout, operating hours and/or the number of children associated with the childcare centre use in Building 5.
-The child care centre operation is to be the subject of a separate development consent.

-Condition reason: Detailed fitout of the childcare centre was not provided to adequately demonstrate compliance.

 Location of Buildings and Structures

 All buildings and structures, together with any improvements integral to the future use of the site (apart from the works at the intersection of Captain Cook Drive / Endeavour Road), are to be wholly within the freehold property unlimited in height or depth along Captain Cook Drive.